yuhara-4113-ai/yuhara-4113-ai/README.md

 - 🧑‍💻 I'm a backend engineer.
 - 🌱 I’m currently learning Flutter and React!
+  - But recently I've been studying kotlin because my job is Android app development.
 - 📫 How to reach me: [Qiita - @parayan0429](https://qiita.com/parayan0429)
 <br>